-During office removals, in order to reduce the carbon footprint and saving cost, we used the furniture left by the landlord and our own existing furniture and equipment to furnish the new office.
+During our office removal in April 2022 and previous removals, in order to reduce the carbon footprint and saving cost, we used most of our existing furniture and equipment to furnish the new office.
 In addition, we reduced wastage after office removal by sticking new address label on letterheads and envelopes that were in used instead of disposing and reprinting new stationery.